 |Music Therapist||Half day per week||Offers therapy and workshop sessions (one-to-one, or in small or large groups) to support with a range of needs.|

 |Leader of Learning for Social, Emotional and Behavioural Needs||Full-time||Runs small Nurture Group during mornings for Y1 and Y2 children with a range of social and emotional needs.
 Facilitates behaviour plans and contracts and regularly meets with vulnerable pupils.|

 We have a specialist intervention available (‘The Nurture Group’) for children who may be experiencing some social and emotional difficulties that prevent them from thriving in a large classroom setting.
 The group is called ‘Nurture Group’ because we work in a way that is very similar to a home environment.
 The Nurture Group room is a classroom within the school house with a home play area, comfortable seating, kitchen/dining area, reading room and infant size table and chairs for group working.

 Our Key Stage 1 Nurture Group is called ‘Rainbow Class’.
 We offer this intervention to Y1 children & Y2 children for a maximum of 4 terms.
 The KS1 Nurture Group is staffed by Amanda Aplicano (our Leader of Learning for Children with Social, Emotional and mental Health Needs) and a Teaching Assistant.
 The group has a maximum of 8 children at any one time and is part-time so that the child still has sessions with their main class.

-When a child returns to the School after a fixed-term exclusion, the Head Teacher meets the parents and child together to agree a support plan to help her or him settle back into school and make better progress.
+When a child returns to School after a fixed-term exclusion, the Head Teacher meets the parents and child together to agree on a support plan to help her or him settle back into school and make better progress.